 Cameron has a B.A. in Latin and English and an M.A. in Education, all from Wake Forest; and he is currently pursuing a Masters in Divinity from Reformed Theological Seminary.
 He is the founding chairman of Rooted Ministry and the co-editor of “Gospel-Centered Youth Ministry: A Practice Guide” (Crossway, 2016).
 He has been the Director of Youth Ministries at the Cathedral Church of the Advent since December of 2005, and in January of 2016 his duties expanded to include Children, Youth, and Families.

-Liz served as a youth minister for six years in Charlottesville, VA before heading to Reformed Theological Seminary in Orlando, FL to get her Masters in Counseling.
-She is currently on staff at North Shore Fellowship and is the Assistant Director of the Fellows Program in Chattanooga, TN.
+Liz Edrington received her Masters in Counseling from Reformed Theological Seminary in Orlando, FL, and is currently on staff at North Shore Fellowship in Chattanooga, TN, where she works with youth and young adults.
 She is also a counselor at Summit Counseling Center.
-She has served on the Rooted Ministry Steering Committee since 2010 and authored a chapter in Gospel Centered Youth Ministry: A Practical Guide.
+She has served on the Rooted Steering Committee since 2010 and authored a chapter in Gospel Centered Youth Ministry: A Practical Guide.

 Clark is a member of the Rooted Ministry steering committee and has been a youth pastor in the Asian-American context for the last 6 years.
 He and his wife currently reside in San Francisco, CA, where he serves as the Youth Pastor at Sunset Church.
 Clark received his M.Div. from Talbot School of Theology and blogs at www.clarkfobes.com.